CraigJustinBalibalos/App-Dev-mobile_Final-Project/README.md

 ## Features:
-1. Login/Logout
+1. Login and Logout
 2. Registration
 3. Open another activity when user logs in
-4. Adding/Removing from cart
+4. Add product to cart
-5. Toast a message when an item is added or removed from cart
-6. Database Connection
+5. Firebase Connection
-7. Listing different options (using Menu)
+6. Add new category
+7. Add new product
+8. Location
+9. Menu
-8. Listing products by categories (using Recycler View)
+10. Listing categories (using recycler view)
-9. Change username and  reset password
+11. Change username
+12. Reset password
-10. Display contents of cart (using Fragments and in horizontal linear layout)
+13. Display contents of cart (using recycler view)
-11. Delivery and pick up option
+14. Delivery and pick up option
-12. Date picker for delivery option
+15. Date picker and Time picker for delivery option
-13. Receive a notification once the order has been placed
-14. Background Music
+16. Order confirmation
+17. Background Music: user can manage it in control center